Jongwook-eun/Jongwook-eun/README.md

 ## 👋 Hi there, I'm Jaden (Jongwook Eun)

-📊 Certified Public Accountant (KICPA) based in Seoul, South Korea
+📊 Certified Public Accountant (KICPA)
-🎓 OMSA Graduate Student at Georgia Tech (Class of 2027)
+🎓 B.A. in Economics (AI Convergence Track), Yonsei University 📘 OMSA Graduate Student at Georgia Tech (Class of 2027)
 💼 Working in Financial Advisory (Deals) at PwC Korea

 I'm passionate about combining finance and data analytics to solve real-world business problems.